dsidirop/pfUI-quickcast/README.md

   /script SlashCmdList.PFQUICKCAST_HEAL("Holy Shock, Flash of Light") --  cooldown, it will be cast, otherwise 'Flash of Light' will be cast
   ```

-  <br/>- The healing spell that did get cast by the LUA method will be returned - if no spell was castable then the empty string '' will be returned.
+  <br/>- The healing spell that did get cast by the LUA method will be returned - if no spell was castable then 'nil' will be returned.

   <br/>Note: Heals cast with this flavour do get intercepted by healing auto-ranking addons.<br/><br/>